-This Inform Adults guide looks at the seven stages of Self-directed support and how they should enable an adult with care needs to organise their own support.
+Looks at the seven steps of self-directed support and how they enable an individual to organise their own support.
 It also focuses on the core skills needed to work with someone using self-directed support and the challenges that practitioners face in doing so.

 You need to log in to Community Care Inform to view this content.
 If you have a subscription, please log in here.

 Please contact the Community Care Inform helpdesk or phone 020 3915 9444 if you require support or assistance or are unsure if you have a subscription.

 If you are directly quoting the author's own words from this document you must acknowledge that they are not your own words by putting them within quotes marks, reference the source in the text and then provide the full reference at the end of the document.
 For example:

 In the text:

 Baim argues that "understanding adult attachment patterns can also help practitioners to more readily identify the behaviour patterns that the client uses to maintain safety and comfort and which also, in some cases, serve to keep the client stuck in behaviour that no longer serves them as adults".
 (Baim, 2015)

 Full reference to insert at the bottom of the document:

 Baim, C. (2015) Using attachment theory to work with adults, Guide.